EVA is registered trademark of Stern Stewart.

 - Invested Capital

-- Invested capital demonstrated an overall upward trend from 2012 to 2013, rising from 13,807 million USD to 16,041 million USD.
-However, in 2014, the invested capital decreased to 14,787 million USD, indicating a reduction in the company’s asset base or financial investments after the previous year's increase.
+- The invested capital showed an upward trend from 13,807 million USD in 2012 to 16,041 million USD in 2013, reflecting increased investment or asset accumulation.
+In 2014, however, it decreased to 14,787 million USD, suggesting a reduction in invested resources or possible divestments.

 - Economic Spread Ratio